-As set out in the Procurement Policy, where an agent, supplier, contractor, service provider or intermediary is to be retained, the following steps must be taken:
+As set out in the Fraud and Corruption Policy, where an agent, supplier, contractor, service provider or intermediary is to be retained, the following steps must be taken:

-- The Contracts Manager must be informed so they can determine whether due diligence on the person or entity is required.
-When determining whether due diligence is required, the obligations of GBRF under any of its current funding agreements and any risks associated with the engagement will be considered. - If due diligence is required, a due diligence report must be completed and full records kept of the investigation.
+- The Risk and Compliance Manager must be informed so they can determine whether due diligence on the person or entity is required.
+When determining whether due diligence is required, the Risk and Compliance Manager will consider the obligations of GBRF under any of its current funding agreements and any risks associated with the engagement. - If due diligence is required, a due diligence report must be completed and full records kept of the investigation.
 The appropriate level of due diligence may vary depending on the level of risk.
-For example, entities or individuals who will represent GBRF, those that operate in high risk countries or jurisdictions that have been identified to have strategic anti-money laundering/ counter-terrorism financing (AML/CFT) deficiencies or concern major contracts for goods or services would be considered high risk. - If any issues of concern are identified by this due diligence, the Risk and Compliance Office; in conjunction with management where appropriate, will determine whether the third party should be retained and which standard contractual terms are to be used including with respect to limiting GBRF's exposure to any identified risks or areas of concern.
+For example, entities or individuals who will represent GBRF, those that operate in high risk countries or jurisdictions that have been identified to have strategic anti-money laundering/ counter-terrorism financing (AML/CFT) deficiencies or concern major contracts for goods or services would be considered high risk. - If any issues of concern are identified by this due diligence, the Risk and Compliance Manager, in conjunction with management where appropriate, will determine whether the third party should be retained and which standard contractual terms are to be used including with respect to limiting GBRF's exposure to any identified risks or areas of concern.